mm2270/JamfProScripts/README.md

  * If the script is ever run in any way prior to the StartCalendarInterval schedule in the LaunchDaemon, it checks to see if the scheduled reboot time has arrived or has recently passed.
 If it has not, the script will log this in the companion rdlog.log file and exit silently.
 This prevents any unwanted premature reboots from occurring if the script gets run accidentally.
 If the scheduled reboot time has arrived it displays the final 5 minute countdown to the user.
  * If the Mac is rebooted manually prior to the scheduled reboot time, the LaunchDaemon and script are automatically cleaned up from the Mac, thus preventing another (unnecessary) reboot from occuring.
  * If the dialog is quit by the user without selecting a value, the longest deferral option is automatically assigned and the LaunchDaemon / script are created and the user is notified of this.
+ * If no user is logged in at the time the script runs, it will start an immediate reboot of the Mac to satisfy the reboot requirement without needing to schedule it for a later time.

 #####Using the script:
 Basic usage